devgaganin/Save-Restricted-Content-Bot-V2/README.md

 » Method - 1:
 - Star the repo, and fork it in desktop mode
-- Fill values in `.env` as guided.
+- Fill values in `main/plugins/config.py` as guided.
 - Click on  [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

 » Method - 2: